 Light up staircases, hallways, bedrooms, or most any room in the house without spending a fortune with this value-priced two-pack from LIT-PaTH.

 Each light is Energy Star-rated and uses just 11.5 watts of electricity yet provides the equivalent brightness of a 75-watt incandescent bulb.
-The lights feature round white bases with translucent white globes, and measure 7 inches in diameter and are just 1.75 inches thick.
+The lights feature round white bases with translucent white globes, and they measure 7 inches in diameter and just 1.75 inches thick.

 These LED lights are damp rated, so you can install them in a spot with high humidity, such as a bathroom, laundry room, or even on a covered patio.

 If you’re looking for a simple and bright light, check out this flush-mount ceiling fixture from Lighting EVER.
 This light produces the equivalent brightness of a 100-watt incandescent bulb while using only 15 watts of electricity.

 This LED light offers a measure of moisture resistance, meaning it can be installed in rooms with high humidity or where occasional water splashes occur, such as in bathrooms or kitchens.
 The light comes with a high-density, molded plastic base and nonglare, translucent globe that seals tightly for water resistance.

 The ceiling mount light produces crisp daylight color.
 Measuring 8.7 inches in diameter and 1.9 inches thick, it’s ideal for rooms with low ceilings.

 You can turn your LED ceiling light on or off remotely when you have TALOYA’s ceiling light.
 This “smart” light requires an installed home Wi-Fi network to operate and is compatible with smart home systems: the fixture syncs with Alexa and Google Home Assistant for voice control or easy operation from your smartphone or another digital device.